bzbytcogni/knotx-data-bridge/README.md

 # Knot.x Data Bridge
-Knot.x Data Bridge module is a "bridge" between Knot.x rendering mechanism and external data sources.
-Its main responsibility is to collect data from external data sources (these can be flat files, web services or any other kind of data sources) and expose it in a common structure.
-Such structure is to be digested by further processing modules, such as handlebars.
+Data Bridge module is a [Knot](https://github.com/Knotx/knotx-fragments-handler/tree/master/api#knot) that collects data from external data sources (these can be flat files, web services or any other kind of data sources) and expose it in a [Fragment's payload](https://github.com/Knotx/knotx-fragment-api/blob/master/docs/asciidoc/dataobjects.adoc).

 ## How does it work?
-In order to use data from external data sources you need to create an Knot.x [Fragments](https://github.com/Cognifide/knotx/wiki/Splitter).
+Data Bridge is an [Action](https://github.com/Knotx/knotx-fragments-handler) that is exposed via [Vert.x Event Bus](https://vertx.io/docs/vertx-core/java/#event_bus) to the graph processing.
+Retrieves the fragment to be processed and replies with the new fragment and the default transition (which means that the graph will continue to be processed).

-The fragments caries out a set of data source names to be used in your markup.
+The fragment caries out a set of data source names to be used in your markup.
 These names are to be used as variables under which you can find your data.

 Data bridge binds those data source names with the Knot.x [Data Dource Adapters](#data-source-adapters) (that retrieves data from the any kind of sources).